-Of course, the Supreme Council could not deny to Poland the right to claim the return of the provinces taken from it by Russia at the partitions, when it recognized the recovery by Poland of all the territories (except a small piece at the mouth of the Vistula) taken from it by Austria and Prussia when these States and Russia partitioned Poland.
-So it expressly reserved "the rights that Poland may be able to establish over the territories situated to the East of the said line."
+But, of course, the Supreme Council could not deny to Poland the right to claim the return of the districts taken from it by Russia at the partitions, when it was recognizing the recovery by Poland of all the territories (with the exception of a small piece at the mouth of the Vistula) taken from it by Austria and Prussia when they partitioned Poland in conjunction with Russia.
+So it expressly reserved "the eventual right of Poland to territories situated to the east of the above-mentioned line."

-What were these rights that Poland might properly claim to territories lying east of the Curzon Line, i.e., to the territories taken from it by Russia between 1772 and 1795?
+What were these claims which Poland might properly put forward to districts lying to the east of the Curzon Line, i.e., to the districts taken from it by Russia between 1772 and 1795?

-If I am to give an exact answer to this question, I must be permitted first to give a short account of the circumstances under which these territories originally came to be included within the frontiers of the Polish Republic.
+If I am to give an exact answer to this question, I must be permitted first to give a short account of the circumstances under which these districts originally came to be included within the frontiers of the Polish Republic.